networknt/light-doc/content/en/tutorial/eventuate/developer/eventuate-dev.md

 java -cp ~/networknt/light-eventuate-4j/docker/command/service/*:target/hybrid-command-1.0.0.jar com.networknt.server.Server
 ```

-Note: due to maintenance issue, the hybrid-command has been removed from light-eventuate-4j
+Note: due to maintenance issues, the hybrid-command has been removed from the light-eventuate-4j
-project and there is a copy in light-portal can be used for this.
+project.
+There is a copy in light-portal can be used for this.

 ### Prepare and start CQRS query server with query services